Peter Cammarano

-Peter J. Cammarano III (born July 22, 1977) is an American disbarred attorney, former Democratic politician and a convicted felon.
+Peter J. Cammarano III (born July 22, 1977) is an American disbarred attorney, former Democratic politician and convicted felon.
 He was the 37th mayor of Hoboken, New Jersey, serving from July 1 until July 31, 2009.
 Cammarano was arrested by the FBI on corruption charges on July 23, 2009 as part of an international criminal investigation known as Operation Bid Rig; he resigned from office eight days later.
 He pleaded guilty to extortion in April 2010 and was later sentenced to 24 months in federal prison.